 I've heard much interesting nonsense spoken about this topic so I just want to clear a few things up as this was always a question asked by fishing guests on a near enough daily basis when working as a professional salmon guide on the River Tay.

 Floating Line Salmon Leaders

 On a floating line where you're fishing a high fly in the water column a leader of between 10ft & 12ft is generally more than adequate.
 Personally I've never ever fished a 15ft plus leader for salmon in my life and have done well enough at catching fish on a full floating line when the occasion to use a full floater arose.
 I cannot see the sense or benefit in huge long leaders where a salmon is only logically 'ever' going to see your salmon fly first!
-Nor do I ever want even the slickest leader knot in my rod rings at salmon landing time!
+Nor do I ever want even the slickest leader knot in my rod rings at salmon landing time if avoidable!

 Intermediate Salmon Fly Line Leaders